COINtoolbox/ActSNClass/docs/learn_loop.rst

 This corresponds to an unrealistic scenario where we are able to obtain spectra for any object at any time.

-.. hint:: If you wish to restrict the sample available for querying, just change the `sample` variable to `queryable`.
+.. hint:: If you wish to restrict the sample available for querying, just change the `sample` variable to `queryable` for the objects available for querying.
 Whenever this keywork is encountered in a file of extracted features, the code automatically restricts the query selection to the objects flagged as `queryable`.